AshokJammu/AshokJammu/README.md

 Hi, I'm Ashok Jammu,i'm a Passionate aspiring Full Stack Developer skilled in MERN stack,molded and shaped by Masai school's intensive and immensive learning.
 Look forward to join a company where i shall be able to contribute towards individual and company growth.

-- 🔭 I’m currently working on my project [Booking.com](https://www.booking.com/)
-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning MongoDB and Python

 **Languages and Tools:**